guitargeki/api/README.md

  - Docker
  - Docker Compose
- - Git Bash (or other tool to generate TLS certificates)

 Follow the next few sections to start developing locally.
 You can view development tips on the [Tips](./docs/Tips.md) page.
 Each service also has its own README that you should read.